13 Reasons Why: Netflix response

-Netflix responded to the criticism surrounding the series by adding strong advisory warnings prior to the ninth, twelfth, and thirteenth episodes in the first season, the first two due to rape and the last due to the suicide scene.
-In July 2019, before the release of season three, Netflix edited the suicide scene of the season one finale.
-Originally, the episode included a bloody depiction of Hannah slitting her wrists in a bathtub.
-However, it has been argued support to vulnerable viewers should be inspired by an ethical commitment toward the audience, rather than the moral panic for suicide contagion.

 Beyond the Reasons

 With the release of the first season of the series, Netflix also released 13 Reasons Why: Beyond the Reasons, an aftershow documentary television film.
 The 29-minute documentary featured the cast and crew of the series and mental health professionals discussing their experiences working on the series and dealing with different issues including bullying, depression and sexual assault.
 Two more Beyond the Reasons specials were released with the second and third seasons respectively.